eldahl/raytracing-in-one-weekend/README.md

 ## Deviations from the book:
 - Lambertian-texture material has been added.
 Requires UV to be set by the geometry class.
+- Multi-threaded rendering on the CPU has been added.

 # Generated images:
 Below are the generated images that follows the book.